 Health systems, pharmacies, government agencies, and others are being overwhelmed with consumers contacting them to find out how and when they can receive the vaccine.
-With millions of people desperate to get vaccinated, organizations are quickly realizing just how much they have underestimated demand and the impact on their operations of filling that demand at a pace far beyond their expectations.
+With millions of people preparing to get vaccinated, organizations are quickly realizing just how much they have underestimated the impact on their operations of filling new demand at a pace that meets the mandate’s timeline requirements.

 From the website of a well-known health system:

 "We are unable to accept phone calls related to the COVID-19 vaccine at this time.
 Our phone systems are overloaded with requests to schedule vaccine appointments, preventing patients with urgent and acute medical care needs from getting through."

 If you haven't already, you should be asking these critical questions: